AusDTO/dta-website/_posts/2018-05-08-better-content-less-content.md

 ## A fantastic cross-government team effort

-Special thanks to our content specialist co-leads from the Departments of Agriculture, Attorney General, Eduction, Employment, Health, Human Services, Finance, Industry, Home Affairs and Prime Minister and Cabinet.
+Special thanks to our content specialist co-leads from the Departments of Agriculture, Attorney General, Education, Employment, Health, Human Services, Finance, Industry, Home Affairs and Prime Minister and Cabinet.
 As well as our colleagues in the Australian Bureau of Statistics, Australian Tax Office, National Archives and our wonderful working group who gave their time to attend workshops, showcases, provide feedback and test the content.
 This guidance wouldn’t exist without you.

 ## Get started today